asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-DNS-API/DNS-NAPTRSRV-Test-Plan-for-PJSIP.md

 * Ensure that a NAPTR lookup of `test.internal` occurs
 * Ensure that an SRV lookup occurs for `_sip._tcp.test.internal`

-!!! info ""
+/// note
 It is unknown whether the DNS engine in Asterisk will try to optimize by performing simultaneous SRV lookups of both `_sip._tcp.test.internal` and `_sip._udp.test.internal` instead of going sequentially.
 If the domains are looked up in parallel, then this test cannot determine if the correct preference is being honored simply by monitoring SRV record lookups.
 The test would have to be expanded in the following way:

 Add distinct SRV records for `_sip._tcp.test.internal` and `_sip._udp.test.internal`.
 Each of the domains pointed to by those SRV records should be distinct A records.
 Ensure that the outgoing SIP request ends up being sent to the IP address retrieved from the A record lookup of the domain pointed to by the `_sip._tcp.test.internal` SRV record.

-[//]: # (end-info)
+///

 ### Restricted Transport